Amina Sato: Post-AKB48

-In July 2016 Sato released a single as Arisu Tachibana, the character she voices in The Idolmaster anime series.
+In July 2016, Sato released a single as Arisu Tachibana, the character she voices in The Idolmaster anime series.
 The single reached number 8 on the Japanese Oricon Singles Chart.

-In December 2016 it was announced that Sato would lend her voice to a new character that was being added to anime Girlish Number, a 17-year-old girl named Nanami Sakuragaoka.
+In December 2016, it was announced that Sato would lend her voice to a new character that was being added to anime Girlish Number, a 17-year-old girl named Nanami Sakuragaoka.

+In October 2021, Sato performed in the tenth anniversary live tour of THE IDOLM@STER CINDERELLA GIRLS as Arisu Tachibana.
+She sang three songs: to you for me, Hi-Fi☆ Days, and Shine!!Personal life

+In 2019, Sato announced on Twitter that she had married a non-celebrity.